carlorizzante/systematic-program-design-final-problems/README.md

 # Systematic Program Design - Final Problems
-Release 0.22.0
+Release 0.23.0

-A collection of final projects made while studying Systematic Program Design - the most interesting bits anyway - and the most relevant concepts in Systematic Program Design in nutshells.
+Notes and solutions for problems collected while studying Systematic Program Design.

 The code is currently written in BSL/ISL/ASL since those are the languages used to teach Systematic Program Design at the University of British Columbia, along with the corresponding UBCx course.
 To run the codes presented in this repo you can use Dr.Racket.